Solhea/cloud-word-Count/README.md

-# Things to do Before Run
+# How to Get Build and Run The Project on Local
 Write this codes to terminal line by line.

 - npm install fixed-data-table-2 --save